mattdowdell/invaders/README.md

         - TODO: add support for bidirectional lasers.
     - Up to 3 alien lasers may exist at a time.
     - Store hiscores in `${XDG_CACHE_HOME}/invaders/hiscores.toml` and load on start.
-    - If alien has fallen off the bottom of screen, end the game.
 - Handle `Ctrl+Z` (`SIGSTOP`/`SIGCONT`).
     - Probably worth handling `SIGINT` properly as well.